imodeljs/frontend-sample-showcase/src/frontend-samples/reality-data-sample/annotations.md

 # Show Reality toggle

-This method turns on or off the reality model depending on the `showReality` argument.
+This method turns on or off the reality model.

 [_metadata_:annotation]:- "REALITY_TOGGLE_CALLBACK"

-# Display Style

-First `clone` the display style currently on the `ScreenViewport`.
-Turn off the background map by setting the `backgroundMap` viewFlag to false.
-This is not strictly necessary, but for this sample the Metrostation iModel looks much better without the background map.

-[_metadata_:annotation]:- "DISPLAY_STYLE"

 # Turn on a Reality Model

 Turning on a reality model.
-This sample uses [`findAvailableUnattachedRealityModels`](https://github.com/imodeljs/imodeljs/blob/master/core/frontend/src/ContextRealityModelState.ts#L132) from the imodeljs-frontend package to get unattached `ContextRealityModelProps`.
-If any `ContextRealityModelProps` are returned, this sample finds the first and uses `attachRealtyModel` to attach it to the display style.
-Then set the displayStyle of the viewport to the cloned and edited `style` variable.
+If `orbitGTBlob` is defined, this reality model is a Point Cloud, and the `orbitGTBlob` object must be re-formed.
+Next, the `ContextRealityModelProps` is attached to the `viewPort` using `viewPort.displayStyle.attachRealityModel()`.

 [_metadata_:annotation]:- "REALITY_MODEL_ON"

 # Turn off a Reality Model

 Turning off a reality model.
-Reality models are typically detached using [`DisplayStyleState.detachRealityModelByNameAndUrl`](https://www.itwinjs.org/reference/imodeljs-frontend/views/displaystylestate/detachrealitymodelbynameandurl/).
-In this example, the name and URL of the attached reality models are not saved.
-This was done to simplify the sample.
-Typically, this information is stored in state when the reality model is turned on (attached).
-So [`DisplayStyleState.forEachRealityModel`](https://www.itwinjs.org/reference/imodeljs-frontend/views/displaystylestate/foreachrealitymodel/) is used to loop through all attached reality models to collect name and URL in `ContextRealityModelState`.
-In this example, there will only ever be one reality model attached.
-Then, `DisplayStyleState.detachRealityModelByNameAndUrl` is called.
-Finally, set the displayStyle of the viewport to the cloned and edited `style` variable.
-Next, we will cover the controls that call these two methods.
+Reality models are detached using [`DisplayStyleState.detachRealityModelByNameAndUrl`](https://www.itwinjs.org/reference/imodeljs-frontend/views/displaystylestate/detachrealitymodelbynameandurl/).

 [_metadata_:annotation]:- "REALITY_MODEL_OFF"